dunnie99/AssetTrade/Article/celProperty.md

     ### STEP 2 - Create your Smart Contracts

-    In the root directory of your project, you'll find a folder called "contracts".
-To create a new TypeScript file, simply navigate to this folder and add your new files.
+    In the root directory of your project, you'll find a folder called "src".
+To create a new solidity file, simply navigate to this folder and add your new files.
     <br/>

     For this tutorial, we'll be writing an ERC1155 Property Acquisition Contract.
 To create this contracts, we'll need to generate two files: